VICKSBURG – A career-building program on the Mississippi River has moved onto Hinds’ Vicksburg-Warren Campus to stay.

 A classroom course, which covers basic terminology on flammable or combustible materials and sources of fuel for potential hazards, is followed by fire safety and other hands-on courses held outdoors on campus.

-Earnings potential on the water drives the current wave of entrants to deckhand school, which trains for the industry’s entry-level position.
+Earnings potential on the water in the high five-figure range drives the current wave of entrants to deckhand school, which trains for the industry’s entry-level position.
 In 2014, the college and Golding partnered on the deckhand training course when it was made possible by a federal workforce grant.

 After students attain second-level experience handling and rigging lines, they can choose to train for tankerman positions that can pay double the annual salary of entry-level deckhands.
 Students are evaluated and certified accordingly at the completion of each of the training courses.